alecthomas/zero/README.md

 ## Configuration

-A struct annotated with `//zero:config` will be used as embedded [Kong](https://github.com/alecthomas/kong)-annotated configuration, with corresponding config loading from JSON/YAML/HCL.
+A struct annotated with `//zero:config [prefix="<prefix>"]` will be used as embedded [Kong](https://github.com/alecthomas/kong)-annotated configuration, with corresponding config loading from JSON/YAML/HCL.
 These config structs can in turn be used during dependency injection.

 ## Routes